top of page

 What Makes Dante’s Poem “Christian Literature?”

 Dante’s poem and Dante’s world operated 100% under the influence and authority of the Bible.
-Its themes and subjects are drawn from the scriptures which were everywhere studied.
+Its themes and subjects are drawn from the scriptures, which were studied everywhere.
 People learned to read from the Bible, patterned their lives by it, grew up in its spirit, and lived by its words.

 “All scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness: That the man of God may be perfect, throughly furnished unto all good works.”
 2 Timothy 2:16-17

-Dante’s purpose is very much like the Bible’s.
-He believed that his work too was inspired of God, that the Holy Ghost was with him as he wrote to lead others to Jesus and His righteousness:
+Dante’s purpose is very much like that of the Bible.
+He believed that his work too, was inspired of God, that the Holy Ghost was with him as he wrote to lead others to Jesus and His righteousness:

 The purpose, Dante wrote, was to convert a corrupt society to righteousness, “to remove those living in this life from a state of misery and lead them to a state of felicity.”
 Christianity Today.